austinmoody/things-mcp/things_mcp_requirements.md

 ## Success Criteria

 The first iteration is successful when:
-1. MCP server starts and accepts connections
+1. ✅ MCP server starts and accepts connections
-2. Tool `show_today_list` is available and documented
+2. ✅ Tool `show_today_list` is available and documented
-3. Executing the tool successfully opens Things to Today list
+3. ✅ Executing the tool successfully opens Things to Today list
-4. Code is thoroughly commented for Node.js learning
+4. ✅ Code is thoroughly commented for Node.js learning
-5. Error cases are handled gracefully with informative messages
+5. ✅ Error cases are handled gracefully with informative messages
-6. Project structure supports easy addition of future commands
+6. ✅ Project structure supports easy addition of future commands

+## Current Status

+**First Iteration: COMPLETED** ✅

+All core infrastructure and the `show_today_list` tool have been implemented.
+The project is ready for testing and use.
+Dependencies are installed and the server can be started with `npm start`.

+### Testing the Implementation

+1. **Manual test**: Run `npm test` to verify Things integration
+2. **MCP server**: Run `npm start` to start the server for MCP clients
+3. **Validation**: Check that Things app opens to Today list when tool is executed

+### Next Session Focus

+When resuming development, the next logical steps are:

+1. **Test the current implementation** to ensure everything works correctly
+2. **Begin Iteration 2** by implementing core Things commands:
+   - `add_todo` tool for creating new tasks
+   - `add_project` tool for creating new projects
+   - `search` tool for searching Things content

+### Implementation Notes for Future Sessions

+- All foundation code is in place and thoroughly documented
+- The modular structure supports easy addition of new tools
+- Error handling patterns are established and can be replicated
+- Authentication token support is built-in but not yet required for show commands

 ## Notes for Claude Code